opencollective/documentation/collectives/budget.md

 ### Copy and paste values in the template

-Select all values except the With cell A6 selected:Right click → “Paste special” → “Paste values only”
+Select all values except the With cell A6 selected: Right click → “Paste special” → “Paste values only”.
-**Voilà!**You will have your totals for expenses and contributions into a nice and visible balance chart.
+**Voilà!** You will have your totals for expenses and contributions into a nice and visible balance chart.
 Plus individual transactions sorted by date and differentiated by color codes.

 ![](https://paper-attachments.dropbox.com/s_D19E76E8026880734906183F5F67A13D8F5770AC8212DCC2B79CE9738C72C087_1566167201844_Screen+Shot+2019-08-18+at+17.26.30.png)